If you are looking for a to-do list or notes app, you have definitely come across two of the most popular choices which are Google Keep and Evernote.

 - Apart from creating notes, the two software let you create reminders so that you do not miss out on any task-related notes.

-- Google Keep and Evernote allow you to share notes to allow collaboration both with your work team and those at home.
+- Google Keep and Evernote allow you to share notes to collaborate with your work team and those at home.

-Besides these common features that both Evernote and Google Keep offer, both of these tools offer other amazing features that you can take advantage of.
+Besides these common features that both Evernote and Google Keep offers, these tools offer other amazing features that you can take advantage of.

 Of this range of features, here are some standout features for both tools that you can use to help make the decision in which software is the best for you.